 The subject that people are paying less attention to is mental health.
 While violence has been around since the beginning of time the spur of mass rampages is as much a result of gun ownership as it is about individual’s inability to cope with depression or stress.
 I would go as far as far as to say that this is a result of isolation since people often say that, “he was a nice kid who was shy and often kept to himself.”
 While parents might think they know what their children are doing, they are not in touch with how are they feeling.
 Society has become so consumed in being connected and plugged in whether it’s updating one’s status on Facebook, uploading a selfie on Instagram or playing video games yet less in touch with one another in our daily lives.

 Americans have historically developed an attitude that we can overcame hardship at home or overseas and we’re not the passive one’s, but the one’s who stood up to something and didn’t take any shit.
 Tragedies like 9/11, shooting massacres, and bombings undoubtedly unite Americans who are unwavering in their patriotism, but then spring new fears like doubting homeland security and overlooking the warning signs of mental instability.

 Recently I heard a parent of the Sandy Hook Elementary School shootings talk about the large number certainty theorem (aka Law of Large Numbers) on NPR saying that “If the base is big enough,” she explains, “even though the probability is small, things will happen with certainty.”
+Statistics show that if you have a population like the US with something like 47% are gun owners, plus such a large base, x percent of killers, then the probability of something like a mass shooting rampage is likely.
 Since the shootings there have been more random acts of violence on the news with a mentally ill woman pushing a defenseless man onto the train tracks in NY, plus more shootings in Aurora, Colorado.
 While the causes are unpredictable, the likelihood is sadly certain.